|The Evangelizing of DB2 for z/OS|

 As an IBM Instructor, Willie developed and taught courses on DB2 Release Transition (for Version 2.2, Versions 2.3, and Version 3), DB2 Advanced Recovery, DB2 Database and Systems Administration, DB2 Application Programming, SAA SQL, DB2 Design Reviews, SQL Performance Analysis, DB2 Performance and Tuning, DB2 Application Performance Tuning, DB2 Application Design Review and DB2 Distributed Processing.
 While with BMC, Willie developed and taught courses (and seminars) on DB2 Recovery and Restart, DB2 Version 3 Implementation, DB2 Version 4 for MVS/ESA Implementation and Planning, DB2 for OS/390 Version 5 Implementation and Planning and DB2 for OS/390 Version 6 Implementation and Planning.
 He has also written numerous presentations, seminars, and classes for BMC products that support DB2.
 Most recently, in his last role as a consultant for IBM Lab Services, he has taught the DB2 for z/OS Version 8 Transition course and DB2 Performance course for IBM's Global Education.

 Personal details: Willie was born in December, 1950 in Niagara Falls, NY.
-He graduated from Bishop Duffy High School in 1968.
-He entered the IT industry (then called DP) in 1973 after receiving a Bachelor of Science degree in Information System Management from the State University of New York College at Buffalo (aka Buffalo State College).
-He moved from the Falls to St Louis, MO in 1977, to Dallas, TX in 1988, and finally to Houston, TX in 1994.
-He has been married since September, 1982 and has two Daughters and 4 Grandchildren.
-His past times include listening and playing all genres of music, fast cars, his family, photography, Lego, and computers.
+He attended Our Lady of Mt Carmel School for 9 years before graduating from Bishop Duffy High School in 1968.
+Willie was compensated for the first time for playing bass guitar in a band in 1964 and continued drawing an income from performing with groups until 1977, taking it on full time (5 or more evenings per week) in 1968.
+Following two careers full time, computers during the day and music in the evening, continued for 5 years.
+The overlap started when Willie entered the IT industry (then called DP) in 1973 after receiving a Bachelor of Science degree in Information System Management from the State University of New York (SUNY) College at Buffalo (aka Buffalo State College).
+Career opportunities convinced him to move from the Falls to St Louis, MO in 1977, to Dallas, TX in 1988 (technically Grapevine, TX), and finally to Houston, TX in 1994.
+He married his best friend Karen Meng in September, 1982 in St Louis and has two Daughters (Lauren and Catherine) and 4 Grandchildren (Faith, Anthony, Colten, and Annabelle).
+His pastimes include listening and playing all genres of music, fast cars and motorcycles, his family, photography, building Lego kits, and computers (not always necessarily in that order).

 [an error occurred while processing this directive]